ph4r05/keychest/database/README.md

 with data intensive operations with the database.
 I find Alembic very easy to use.
 E.g., it supports generating new revisions (diff) from the running database.

-Laravel migrations are not used for primary migration logic.
-The migrations are used only to bootstrap the database during initial installation, from that point the Alembic is the main manager.
-In the future releases the Laravel Migrations will be completely replaced by the Alembic bootstrapping.
+Laravel migrations are not used for a primary migration logic.
+The Laravel migrations are used only for models managed solely by the Laravel, i.e. unused by the KC Master (e.g., social users table).
+No KC Master can depend on those and vice versa.
+Once such dependency is made it has to be converted to Alembic.
+The Alembic is the main manager.

+Example: `Users` is a Laravel model by origin but many other relations used by KC Master depend on it (foreign keys) thus it is being managed by Alembic.
+Laravel Migrations are not used for `Users` table.

-However for the PHP testing we need a way to build in memory sqlite database.
-For this purpose a there is a migrations generator command that automatically generates migrations from the DB into `migrations_tests` directory.
+However for the PHP testing purposes we need a way to build in memory sqlite database with complete model.
+For this purpose a there is a migrations generator command that automatically generates PHP migrations from the DB into `migrations_tests` directory.

 These migration files are used to build in memory testing database if test cases uses the following trait: